Everything You Need to Know About Law Firm Revenue

 How you can increase your law firm revenue

-1. Automate your processes with technology.
+1. Automate your processes with technology

 A client paying for legal work using a credit card

-2. Make payments easier by accepting credit cards.
+2. Make payments easier by accepting credit cards

 It’s simple: The more convenient it is for clients to pay you, the more likely you’ll get paid.
 The more you get paid, the more revenue you’ll bring in.
-But what’s the best way to make it easier for clients to pay you?
-Accept credit cards and online payments.

 According to our 2019 Legal Trends Report, law firms that accept electronic payments get paid faster.
 In fact, 57% of electronic payments get paid within the same day they are billed and 85% get paid within a week.